StanGirard/Primates-Jekyll/_posts/2020-02-01-how-to-optimize-an-seo-text.md

 Think about creating an internal mesh of links between your blog articles.
 You can increase traffic to an old blog article by linking it to it in a new article or by updating it.

-The link in the articke allows readers to continue browsing other articles on your website.
+The link in the article allows readers to continue browsing other articles on your website.

 Links to sites with a very high SEO score also improves your SEO score.